US extends deadline for Russia-origin seafood to enter country

 The U.S. Department of the Treasury has extended the deadline for companies importing Russia-origin seafood to get the products into the country.

-Through both the original order and the guidance, companies were given until 12:01 a.m. on 21 February to have any banned items purchased before 22 December enter the country – but as the deadline has passed the Department of the Treasury has now moved that deadline to 12:01 a.m.
-EDT on 31 May, 2024.
+Through both the original order and the updated guidance, companies were given until 12:01 a.m.
+EST on 21 February to have any banned items purchased before 22 December enter the country, but the Department of the Treasury has now moved that deadline to 12:01 a.m.
+EDT on 31 May 2024.

 “This general license does not authorize any transactions otherwise prohibited by the Russian Harmful Foreign Activities Sanctions Regulations,” the department notice, signed by Office of Foreign Assets Control Director Bradley Smith, said.

-The additional time likely won’t mean much for most companies that previously dealt in products from Russia that are now banned, Arctic Fisheries President Michael Kotok told SeafoodSource.
+The additional time likely won’t alter the operations of relevant companies too much, Arctic Fisheries President Michael Kotok told SeafoodSource.

-The relaxed deadline comes amid ongoing shipping delays across multiple parts of the globe.
-Attacks on ships in the Red Sea by the Houthi militia in Yemen – who claim to be carrying out attacks in response to Israel's response to Hamas following the latter group's offensive into Israel on 7 October – caused major shipping companies to pause all transit through the region in early January.
-As the attacks continued, more shipping operators started to avoid the region and losses for countries in Asia continue to mount – India, for example, is estimated to have lost up to USD 30 billion (EUR 28 million) due to the delays.
+The relaxed deadline comes amid ongoing shipping delays worldwide.
+Attacks on ships in the Red Sea by the Houthi militia in Yemen – who claim to be carrying out attacks because of Israel's response to Hamas following the latter group's offensive into Israel on 7 October 2023 – has caused major shipping companies to pause most transit through the region.
+As the attacks continued, more shipping operators started to avoid the region, and losses for countries in Asia continue to mount; India, for example, is estimated to have lost up to USD 30 billion (EUR 28 million) due to the delays.

-Those delays in the Red Sea come as the Panama Canal continues to suffer a sever drought that has heavily limited its capacity.
-Supply chain expert William Duggan shared during the Global Seafood Market Conference in January that while the global supply chain has improved since the severe impacts felt during the height of the Covid-19 pandemic, the combined delays have increased costs and slowed down trade.
+Those delays in the Red Sea have coincided with a drought in the Panama Canal that has heavily limited the shipping lane's capacity.
+Supply chain expert William Duggan shared during the Global Seafood Market Conference in January that while the global supply chain has improved since the impacts felt during the height of the Covid-19 pandemic, the combined delays have increased costs and slowed down trade.

-The new extended deadline gives companies more time to get seafood ordered before 22 December into the U.S., while any seafood ordered after that date that fits into the now-extended ban will still be banned.
+Delays in both regions mean that the extended deadline gives companies more time to get seafood ordered before 22 December 2023 into the U.S., but any seafood ordered after that date that fits into the now-extended ban will still be barred from entering the country.

 Photo courtesy of Russian Fishery Company